filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 ## Purpose

-This document aims to describe how the Lotus maintainers plan to ship releases of Lotus.
-Interested parties can expect new releases to come out as described in this document.
+This document aims to describe how the Lotus maintainers ship releases of Lotus.
+Interested parties can expect new releases to be delivered as described in this document.

 ## High-level Summary

 - Lotus uses semantic versioning (`MAJOR`.`MINOR`.`PATCH`).
-- **`MAJOR` releases** (e.g., 2.0.0) are reserved for significant architectural changes to Lotus.
+- **`MAJOR` releases** are reserved for significant architectural changes to Lotus.
-- **`MINOR` releases** (e.g., 1.29.0) are shipped for network upgrades, API breaking changes, or non-backwards-compatible feature enhancements.
+- **`MINOR` releases** are shipped for network upgrades, API breaking changes, or non-backwards-compatible feature enhancements.
-- **`PATCH` releases** (e.g., 1.28.1) contain backwards-compatible bug fixes or feature enhancements.
+- **`PATCH` releases** contain backwards-compatible bug fixes or feature enhancements.
-- Releases are branched from the master branch, regardless of whether they include a network upgrade.
+- Releases are almost always branched from the `master` branch, even if they include a network upgrade.
+The main exception is if there is a critical security patch we need to rush out.
+In that case, we would patch an existing release to increase release speed and reduce barrier to adoption.
 - We aim to ship a new release of the Lotus software approximately every 4 weeks, except during network upgrade periods which may have longer release cycles.

 ## Motivation and Requirements